FloraCanou/temperament_evaluator/README.md

 Use the `Subgroup` class to create a just intonation subgroup.
 Parameters:
 - `ratios`: list of ratios, fractional notation supported.
+- `monzos`: matrix of monzos, alternative way to initialize it.

 Use the `Norm` class to create a norm profile for the tuning space.
 Parameters:
 - `wtype`: Weight method.
 Has `"tenney"` (default), `"equilateral"`, and `"wilson"`/`"benedetti"`.